International business payments: Choosing payment methods and optimizing costs

 Credit cards have the major benefit of being ubiquitous, as well as universally accepted and understood.
 Some drawbacks, however, are the interchange fees you’ll pay to accept credit cards, and the stringent data handling processes imposed by the Payment Card Industry (PCI).

-To learn more about both credit card processing and your PCI compliance obligations as a card-accepting merchant, our guides will provide an excellent starting point.
+We can help you to learn more about both credit card processing and your PCI compliance obligations as a card-accepting merchant through our guides and helpful sales team.

 International wire transfer